Free Online Video Training Resources

 This web site offers over a hundred videos on a wide range of topics.

-This web site is included here because it is a good resource for training videos (the website claims over 35,000).
+This web site is included here because it is a good resource for training videos.
 However, none of the videos are free.
 If you buy the Online option (instead of the CD option), you will need a broadband internet connection and the latest version of QuickTime.

 Maximize Your Battery Life - PCMagCast by PC Magazine